rmwangi3/yolo/explanation.md

 ## What Each Role Does

 ### 1. Pre-tasks
-First, I update apt and install some basic packages (git, curl, python3-pip).
-Everything else needs these.
+First thing I do is update apt and install git, curl, python3-pip.
+Can't do anything without these.
 - **Modules**: `apt`

 ### 2. Docker Role
-This has to run first.
-Without Docker, I can't run any containers, so everything fails.
+This goes first obviously.
+No Docker = no containers = nothing works.
-- Installs Docker Engine and Docker Compose
+- Install Docker Engine and Docker Compose
-- Starts the Docker service
+- Start Docker daemon
-- Installs Python Docker library (Ansible needs this to run docker commands)
+- Install Python Docker library (Ansible uses this to manage containers)
 - **Modules**: `apt_key`, `apt_repository`, `apt`, `service`, `user`, `get_url`, `pip`, `docker_container`
 - **Tags**: docker, setup

 ### 3. Clone Repo Role
-I need to clone the code from GitHub before I can build anything.
-Can't build a Docker image without the Dockerfile and source code.
+Gotta get the code from GitHub first.
+I need the Dockerfiles and everything before I can build anything.
-- Creates /opt/yolo directory
+- Create /opt/yolo directory
-- Clones the repo from GitHub
+- Clone the repo
-- Creates .env file with the MongoDB connection string
+- Make the .env file with MongoDB settings
-- Sets up a directory for product images to be uploaded
+- Set up folder for product images
 - **Modules**: `file`, `git`, `copy`, `debug`
 - **Tags**: clone, setup

 ### 4. MongoDB Role
-The database has to be running before the backend starts.
-If the backend runs first, it can't connect and crashes.
+Database has to be up before backend tries to connect or it breaks immediately.
-- Creates a Docker network (yolo-network) so containers can communicate with each other
+- Create Docker network (yolo-network) so containers can talk to each other
-- Creates a volume (mongo-data) to keep database data even after container restarts
+- Create volume (mongo-data) to save database stuff even after container dies
-- Pulls the MongoDB image
+- Pull MongoDB image
-- Runs the MongoDB container
+- Start MongoDB container
-- Waits for it to fully start up
+- Wait for it to actually be ready
 - **Modules**: `docker_network`, `docker_volume`, `docker_image`, `docker_container`, `wait_for`, `docker_container_info`, `debug`
 - **Tags**: mongodb, containers

 ### 5. Backend Role
-The API needs to run before the frontend.
-The client can't talk to the backend if it's not there.
+Backend needs to run before the frontend so they can actually talk to each other.
-- Builds the backend Docker image from the Dockerfile
+- Build backend Docker image
-- Stops any old backend container that's running
+- Kill old backend container if it's running
-- Starts a new backend container on port 5000
+- Start new backend on port 5000
-- Connects it to yolo-network
+- Connect to yolo-network
-- Sets environment variables (MONGODB_URI, PORT)
+- Set environment variables (MONGODB_URI, PORT)
-- Mounts the volume for product images
+- Mount the images volume
-- Waits for the API to actually be listening
+- Check that port 5000 is listening
 - **Modules**: `docker_image`, `docker_container`, `wait_for`
 - **Tags**: backend, containers

 ### 6. Client Role
-The frontend goes last.
-Nothing depends on it being there, so I can put it at the end without breaking anything.
+Frontend is last because nothing else depends on it.
+Can put it anywhere really.
-- Builds the React app using a multi-stage build (smaller image size)
+- Build React frontend with multi-stage Dockerfile (saves space)
-- Stops any old client container
+- Stop old client container
-- Starts a new client container on port 3000 with nginx
+- Start new client on port 3000 with nginx
-- Connects it to yolo-network
+- Connect to yolo-network
-- Waits for nginx to be ready
+- Wait for nginx to be ready
 - **Modules**: `docker_image`, `docker_container`, `wait_for`
 - **Tags**: client, containers